 Considering that each of the five entities performed the same operational tasks (albeit in different contexts and with different staffing), the project started by creating an inventory of these tasks and categorising them in logical clusters.
 These task clusters were discussed in working groups, in the presence of all entities.
 Time planning, work drivers and volumes were mapped for the tasks in question.
 Following mutual benchmarking, discussions took place as to how and why operations differed between the entities.

 For the first time, De Lijn gained a detailed insight into the operations of all its entities.
-The company was able to identify best practice following mutual benchmarking between its entities.
-Following the standardisation of times, we were able to theoretically determine a significant reduction in the FTE we required, which would of course have an impact on the personnel budget.
+The company was able to identify best practice following mutual bench marking between its entities.
+After determining the standard times, we theoretically could propose a significant budget reduction and a more accurate distribution.
 It was then up to each entity to establish what was practically feasible given their own specific contexts.
 Following the presentation of the results to the board, actions were determined which would reduce the personnel budget by increasing efficiency and reducing absenteeism.